 Help scientists from home by participating in The Great Backyard Bird Count

-Outdoor Lab staff have participated in such events at the Outdoor Lab and have documented a large variety of bird species.
-When students are at the ODL, staff helps them identify birds by sight and sound.
+Outdoor Lab staff have participated in such events and documented a large variety of bird species at the Outdoor Lab.
+Director Emeritus Neil Heinekamp inspired generations of APS students with his bird identification expertise.
+His legacy continues, with current staff staff helping students identify birds by sight and sound.
 Now you can help scientists from your own backyard!
 Show us your favorite backyard birds. #GBBC #LovetheODL

 Each checklist submitted during the GBBC helps researchers at the National Audubon Society, Cornell Lab of Ornithology and Birds Canada learn more about how birds are doing, and how to protect them and the environment we share.
 Recently, more than 160,000 participants submitted their bird observations online, creating the largest instantaneous snapshot of global bird populations ever recorded.

 The Cornell Lab of Ornithology, has also created an App called Merlin Bird ID to identify the birds you see or hear.
 It can help with the GBBC or anytime you’re out in nature observing birds.